unshiftio/stingray/README.md

 stingray = new Stingray(server, { /* options, which are optional */ });
 ```

-### Stingray.add
+### Stingray.set

 There's already a lot of default debug information available but you might want
-to add some addition information that specific to your application or you just
+to set some addition information that specific to your application or you just
 want to override some default values.
-The `Stingray.add` method accepts 2
+The `Stingray.set` method accepts 2
 arguments:

 1. `key`: The name of key you want to store or override.